Mark Meadows to halt cooperation with January 6 committee - KTVZ

 “In short, we now have every indication from the information supplied to us last Friday — upon which Mr. Meadows could expect to be questioned — that the Select Committee has no intention of respecting boundaries concerning Executive Privilege,” Terwilliger added.

-By going forward with the scheduled deposition, the committee is setting up a path to hold Meadows in criminal contempt.
+By proceeding with the scheduled deposition, the committee is setting up a path to hold Meadows in criminal contempt.

 “Tomorrow’s deposition, which was scheduled at Mr. Meadows’s request, will go forward as planned.
 If indeed Mr. Meadows refuses to appear, the Select Committee will be left no choice but to advance contempt proceedings and recommend that the body in which Mr. Meadows once served refer him for criminal prosecution,” Democratic Rep. Bennie Thompson of Mississippi and GOP Rep. Liz Cheney of Wyoming, who lead the committee, said in a joint statement.